Elfsquad/docs/README.md

-# Elfskot Docs
+# Elfsquad Docs

 This repository contains the documentation for our REST API.
 Visit [GitHub Pages](https://elfskot.github.io/docs/) to see the documentation.

-© 2018 Elfskot
+© 2020 Elfsquad